Getting started

 import App from "./app.tsx";

-detection (PSP vs. PPSSPP vs. browser vs. Bun), wiring the generated style table,
+detection (native PSP/Vita vs. injected browser/headless hosts), wiring the generated style table,

 uploading images from the packed asset file, and installing the per-frame host